juvu/DayTrade-SwingTrade/TradingTickers.md

 ## Technical Indicators
 * When a buyer shows not getting filled while not aligning with Time and Sales then this is possibly being faked.
 This is the same when it goes to sellers.
-* Level 2 is useful when there's volatility, it could indicate
+* Level 2 is useful when there's volatility, it could indicate when there's a change of direction.
+* 3 useful chartrooms : Penny Stocking Silver, Investors Underground, Promotion Stock Secrets

+## Eq
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU0Njg0OTAsMTQyMDI1MDUwMywtMTIyMj
-QwMzgyOSwxNzU3MDM2Nzk5LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTE0ODY5MzAxMjMsMTQyMDI1MDUwMywtMT
+IyMjQwMzgyOSwxNzU3MDM2Nzk5LC0yMDg4NzQ2NjEyXX0=
 -->